genshin-wishes/genshin-wishes-i18n/README.md

 Everybody is welcome to contribute by translating in their native language.

-For the moment, we support "by country" translations and not the full locale (country.
+For the moment, we support "by country" translations and not the full locale (country + language tag).

 ### How it works